 Follow and implement this step by step guide at your own risk.
 Neither we at Droidthunder.com nor the developers will be liable for any damage happened to your device by following this guide.
 However, the chances that your device will get damaged or bricked are least.
-Still I highly recommend you to follow all the instructions as they are mentioned and without implementing anything by your own.
+Still, I highly recommend you follow all the instructions as they are mentioned and without implementing anything on your own.
 This Official Android 4.1.2 XXBMC4 firmware update must be flashed only on Samsung Galaxy Camera having the model number EK-GC100.
 Installing this on any other device or variant may result in unwanted outcomes or bricked devices.
 Confirm your device model number from Homescreen–> Menu–>Settings –> About Phone before proceeding further.

 - Ensure that the battery of your Galaxy Camera is charged at least up to 60%.
-This is essential as lack of battery power may increase the risk of interruption during the flashing process.
+This is essential as a lack of battery power may increase the risk of interruption during the flashing process.

 - Backup all your important data and settings before moving ahead.

 - Ensure that you have installed device-specific drivers on your computer to detect the device when you connect it to your computer.
 You can install them from the Samsung Kies CD which you’ve got at the time of purchase or just manually install them from the link given below.

 - (Optional) Disable all the security tools as well as antivirus that are installed on your PC temporarily.
 They may increase the risk of interruption during the flashing process.

 Procedure to install Android 4.1.2 XXBMC4 firmware on Galaxy Camera EK-GC100

 Step 1: Download and extract both the above files to a convenient location on your computer.
 After extracting the firmware package (.zip file), you’ll see these two files in it: